w3f/polkadot-wiki/docs/general/scams.md

 </div>

 !!!info
-    Visit [this support article](../learn/how-to/store-mnemonic-safely.md) for more information about key security.
+    Visit [this article](../learn/how-to/store-mnemonic-safely.md) for more information about key security.

 ## Essential Rules